AKonicki26/CSharp-Intro-Guide/Beginner/Beginner.3-Methods/Methods.md

 ### Method Signature
 A method signature defines how the method exists.
-It is composed of several parts, however we will not change any for the time being.
+It is composed of several parts, however we will not change any besides the name for the time being.

 | Syntax         | Meaning                                                                                                                 |
 |----------------|-------------------------------------------------------------------------------------------------------------------------|